PIFAH/CoilChoice/README.md

 It is part of the [Gluss Pusher](http://pifah.github.io/Gluss-Pusher/) project.

 As all PIFAH projects, it is freely resuable.
 All documentation is licensed under Creative Commons Share Alike and all code under the GPL.

+As far as I am concerned, this is done until such time as someone suggests some changes.